mont1y/cryptography/worksheet1.md

 bit of its ciphertext.
 This encryption scheme is not perfectly secure - show an attack.

-#### Semantic Security Game:
+#### Proving that an Encryption Scheme is Not Secure through a Semantic Security Game:

 In cryptography, a semantic security game is an experiment involving a **challenger** and an **adversary**.
-If you encrypt two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
+The adversary encrypts two different messages, an attacker should **not** be able to distinguish which ciphertext corresponds to which message.
 If the attacker is able to do so, the encryption scheme is not perfectly secure.

 ## Solution